Clothing, Textiles and Interior Design Courses

 3

 Fundamentals of nonresidential interior design with emphasis on presentation graphics.
-Exploration of programming, spatial organization, and codes and standards for the business environment.
+Exploration of programming, spatial organization, codes, and standards for the business environment.

 Prerequisite(s): CTD 121, CTD 225 with a C- or higher